Hospice honors volunteers and supporters

 Mary Janet Sahukar Award

-Hospice also recognized Terry Cook with the Mary Janet Sahukar Award, named for Hospice’s funding director.
+Hospice also recognized Terry Cook with the Mary Janet Sahukar Award, named for Hospice’s founding director.

 Cook, of Albion is known in the community for his locksmith business.
 He laso has been an active volunteer for Hospice for more than 5 years.